Kristixxg/site-refactor/README.md

 ## Corrections
 1. Original Line 7 on the index.html: ```<title>Website</title>```
  Correction:  ```<title>Horiseon Social Solution Services</title>```
--   Explaination: For instant, people who have multiple tabs open can easily identify which tab is which website.
+-   Explaination: One of good reasons to have a proper title for the website is that people who have multiple tabs open can easily identify which tab is which website.

 2. Original: ```<li>Search Engine Optimization</li>```